 Applicants to kindergarten will be assessed in small groups on Saturday morning, February 9, 2019.
 Later kindergarten applicants will be assessed individually on a school morning.

 In addition to being assessed during their school visits, applicants to grades 6-12 take the Secondary School Admission Test (SSAT).
 MVS will administer the SSAT on the following Saturday mornings during 2018-19: October 13, November 10, December 8, January 5, February 2, March 2, April 27, and June 8.
 If none of those dates works for a particular applicant, a flex test on a different day can be arranged.
-Students register to take the test through MVS unless they live outside the Dayton area.
+Applicants register through MVS to take the test unless they live outside the Dayton area.